How to Make Cat Carriers Stress-Free

 Our mission is to help save dogs' and cats’ lives through our educational content.
 To support our efforts, this page may contain affiliate links.
 We earn a commission for qualifying purchases – at no cost to you.

 Sleepypod takes pet travel safety very seriously.
-They do their own crash testing (at the standard set for child safety restraints) on their products and also received excellent marks in the Center for Pet Safety's crash testing studies.
+They do their own crash testing on their products (at the standard set for child safety restraints) and also received excellent marks in the Center for Pet Safety's crash testing studies.
 They're pricey but one of the few crash-test certified carriers available for cats.

 The Amazon Basics two-door, top-load pet kennel is a hard-sided carrier that has easy open and close latches (rather than nuts and bolts) to secure top to bottom, as well as a top access door.